What to look out for in the Supermarket to spot a food labelling scam

 - Reduced fat means that the product must have less fat that the full fat alternative.
 This does not mean that the reduced fat version is low fat.
 Take a package of reduced fat cakes, for example.
 If the original fat content per cake was 20g, and the fat has been reduced to 15g, it is still five times higher than the 3g per serving that officially qualifies as low fat.

-The above example applies to salt also with products such as crisps and peanuts.
+The above example applies to salt also with products such as crisps and peanuts and many others.

 For more information on packaging and labelling, please visit the Food Standards Agency.